drkrillo/docs/creator/sdk7/interactivity/player-avatar.md

 # The Player Avatar

-There are varios ways in which you can control the player's avatar and change the gameplay experience for your players.
+There are various ways in which you can control the player's avatar and change the gameplay experience for your players.

 For dealing with avatars that are not players, see [NPC Avatars](npc-avatars.md).